Fujifilm X-T2 vs X20

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the X20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the X20 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-T2 and X20 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Fujifilm X20 Manual.

 So what is the bottom line?
 Is the Fujifilm X-T2 better than the Fujifilm X20 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.